Aberdeen Centre: History

 There are restaurants on its upper floors.
 An indoor musical fountain, similar to the one in front of Bellagio Hotel in Las Vegas but smaller in scale, was built at the centre of the mall and performs shows every hour.

 In 2006, the mall became home to the operations of Fairchild Group's Chinese-language TV and radio operations in Vancouver.
 Fairchild Radio (CJVB AM1470 and CHKG FM96.1) now has studios on the second floor, while Fairchild TV and Talentvision have their news studios on the third floor.

 On August 8, 2008, the largest viewing party in the Vancouver area for the 2008 Summer Olympics took place at the mall, with thousands of spectators, some of whom had lined up since 3:30 in the morning.

 The third phase of the development, Aberdeen Square, opened in 2013.
 It has three retail and three office levels.

 Transportation

-Access to the Canada Line, run by the SkyTrain system, is available through the mall's third phase, Aberdeen Square.
-The mall is connected directly to the Aberdeen Station via an overhead walkway to the northbound platform.
+Access to the SkyTrain's Canada Line is available through the mall's third phase, Aberdeen Square.
+The mall is connected directly to line's Aberdeen station via an overhead walkway to the northbound platform.

 Public transit buses, serviced by TransLink, have connections to the mall, with routes serving Richmond and New Westminster.

-Incidents

-On February 9, 2006, a knife battle between four men occurred in the upper food court area of the mall.
-One man was fatally stabbed in the heart and died at the scene.
-Another was seriously injured, suffering a knife wound at the back.
-The two remaining men fled the scene.

-On October 26, 2008, a middle-aged Asian man committed suicide by jumping down from the third floor near the food court area.
-He was pronounced dead at the scene.
-Richmond RCMP ruled out any foul play and believed it was an isolated suicide incident.

-On September 15, 2016, masked suspects wielding hammers broke several display cases at a jewelry store before escaping in a stolen pickup truck.
-No injuries were reported.